Roger-ITP/CodingChallenge/README.md

 ```
 With 600 soldiers, that makes is around 82kB (per iteration).

-## Consumer
+### Consumer

 The WPF frontend polls the backend 2x per second.
 So for 600 soldiers, 164kB are fetched per second and client.
+The client may be started multiple times.